mayolatoye/Interactive-Lab-Hub/Lab 4/README.md

 **Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

-This needs to be sized relative to the average human hand. it also needs to be light.
-The sensor should face downwards in the same way one would youse a magnifying glass and the feedback should be upwards over the plate.
+This needs to be sized relative to the average human hand.
+It also needs to be light.
+The sensor should face downwards in the same way one would use a magnifying glass and the feedback should be upwards over the plate.
 I do not think it maters if they are directly opposite each other but let me prototype it!

 Build a cardbord prototype of your design.

 **Document your rough prototype.**
 I used cardboard boxes, customized the sizes down and cut out panels for the display and sensor on opposing sides.

-I held the sensor and display down through cellotape within the box and then inserted the pi and let teh cables flow out through teh circular tube from the core of a kitchen towel.
+I held the sensor and display down through cellotape within the box and then inserted the pi and let teh cables flow out through the circular tube from the core of a kitchen towel.

 I wraped it all up in white leftover paper and added the logo to the front.